UNINETTSigma2/documentation/jobs/running-scientific-software.md

 (Betzy 1344) with an interconnect that enables efficient delivery of messages (Message Passing Interface, MPI) between the nodes.
 On Betzy Mellanox InfiniBand is used, in a HDR-100 configuration.
 The HDR (High Data Rate) standard is 200 Gbits/s and HDR-100 is half of this.
-This is a tradeoff, as each switch port can accommodate two compute nodes.
+This is a trade-off, as each switch port can accommodate two compute nodes.
 All the compute nodes are connected in a Dragonfly topology.
 (While not fully symmetrical, tests have shown that the slowdown by spreading the ranks randomly around the compute